MattMorgis/digitalocean-spaces-terraform-backend/README.md

 Terraform uses the standard `.aws/credentials` file to authenticate to the `S3` backend.
 This is created by the `aws cli`.

-We can use [named profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) to create one for our DigitalOcean Spaces.
+We can use [named profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) to create one to access DigitalOcean Spaces.

 ```bash
 aws configure --profile digitalocean
 ```

-You can tell the `aws cli` (and Terraform by extension) which profile to use by setting the `AWS_PROFILE` environment variable.
+You can tell the `aws cli` (and the `terraform` command by extension) which profile to use by setting the `AWS_PROFILE` environment variable.

 ```bash
 export AWS_PROFILE=digitalocean